September 19, 2022

 As much as I loved staying at the old dairy farm last night, it had the same problem that every other albergue has: the early birds.
 In other words, the pilgrims who want to get up super early to get a start to their day.

 At 6 am, a handful of people were rustling around, packing their bags, and shining their bright headlamps and smartphone flashlights in every which direction – including my eyes.
 I bit my tongue and tried to put a pillow over my head, but it wasn’t any use.
-I was wide awake, so I figured that I might was well get up too.
+I was wide awake, so I figured that I might as well get up too.

 I won’t ever understand why some pilgrims are in such a rush to get started.
 It’s not fully bright here on the north coast of Spain until nearly 8 am.
 Were they really that eager to walk in the dark?!?